 What is Spring Festival?
 Time to put on your red socks!
-Bunches of red socks are already being wrapped as New Year gifts and Chinese migrant workers are already queuing up to buy train tickets to return back home for one short week at the end of January during which all manufacturing and business stops [...]
+Bunches of red socks are being wrapped as New Year gifts and Chinese migrant workers are already queuing up to buy train tickets to return back home for one short week at the end of January.
+During this week all manufacturing and business stops in the [...]

 The Dragon Boat Festival or Duanwujie is upon us!
 This traditional holiday that commemorates the famous Chinese Scholar Qu Yuan, known as China's first poet, takes places on the fifth day of the fifth month of the traditional Chinese lunar calendar.
 This date is also the source of the alternative name used to refer to [...]

-Studying Chinese in Shanghai or Beijing for a couple of months offers the perfect opportunity to do some travelling around Mainland China.
+Studying Chinese in Shanghai or Beijing for a couple of months offers the perfect opportunity to do some traveling to the top places to visit in Mainland China.
 Whether you’re taking Intensive Chinese Classes or doing an internship in one of these two cities, the travel possibilities for a fun weekend are endless!
-Mount Huangshan This UNESCO World Heritage listed [...]
+Mount [...]

 Qing Ming Jie (also called Pure Brightness Festival or Tomb-Sweeping Day), a traditional Chinese festival that remembers past ancestors, is upon us!
 On the 4th of April, everything will revolve around cleaning and sweeping the graves of passed loved ones and remembering ancestors, but it's also a time for celebrating new life.
 Lao Guo has written an [...]